-- A few weeks before the conference, send home a letter or email telling parents you are looking forward to seeing them and asking for any specific concerns or questions they might have.
-Staple the responses directly to your conference notes to make sure you address all points.
+- A few weeks before the conference, send home a letter or email parents to tell them you are looking forward to seeing them, and ask for any specific concerns or questions they might have.
+Add the responses to your conference notes to make sure you address all points.

 - During the weeks leading up to the conference, gather examples of student work and prepare notes for the conference.
 Decide on a conference form and use it as your guide to make sure you address everything you need to address with the parents.

-- Schedule parent teacher conferences using SignUp.com’s free, online SignUp sheets.
+- Schedule Parent-Teacher Conferences using SignUp’s free, online SignUp sheets.
 Parents will receive automated reminders and real-time calendar syncing if changes need to be made.

-- Think outside of the traditional face-to-face conference framework—offer to meet with busy parents virtually using Skype or Facetime if parents cannot come to school.
+- Think outside of the traditional face-to-face conference framework (especially important when social distancing is key to public safety) – offer to meet with parents virtually using Zoom, Skype or Facetime.

 - Commit to starting and ending on time, even if it means you have to schedule another longer conference at a different time for issues that arise during the conference.
 Respect the other parents who are waiting by sticking to your agenda.
 Use a countdown timer that gently alerts you and the parents two minutes prior to ending.